 - Access to products.
 CIP can have access that will accelerate its research impact and productivity.

 - Access to training.
 CIP and NARS can have specialized training in certain research approaches and methodologies.

 - Access to manufacturing or production capabilities.
 CIP can have access to and benefit from large-scale manufacturing or production facilities of the collaborating entity in certain areas of machinery and seed production.

 - Access to economies of scale.
-CIP can benefit from the large-scale capabilities, if any, and geographic reach of the collaborating institution.
+CIP can benefit from the the large-scale capabilities, if any, and geographic reach of the collaborating institution.